Program Director: Steven Cohen, MD

 The First Two Years

 The emphasis of the first two years is on clinical training.
-One year is spent at Fox Chase Cancer Center.
+Twelve months are spent at Fox Chase Cancer Center.
 During this year, the fellows are exposed to all aspects of medical oncology care.
 Fellows longitudinally follow their own patients in continuity clinics over the course of the year.
 Each fellow has separate clinics where they take care of breast cancer patients, lung cancer patients and GI cancer patients, respectively, under the tutelage of attendings who are nationally and internationally recognized for their expertise.
 There is a fourth half day of clinic consisting of one of the following: malignant hematology, sarcoma, genitourinary, head and neck or gynecologic malignant diseases.
 Many of these disease-oriented clinics are multimodality in conjunction with surgical and/or radiation oncology services.
 There is an emphasis on exposure to the design and conduct of clinical research protocols.
 There are numerous inter-disciplinary conferences and journal clubs in all of the above named disease sites as well as courses in biostatistics and basic science.
 There are rotations in supportive oncology where fellows are exposed to pain management and end-of-life issues which are integral components of cancer care.
 Fellows also rotate through the family risk assessment and genetic counseling program.
 Elective opportunities in radiation, surgical oncology and pathology are available.

 The Third Year

-The third year of the fellowship training is dedicated to research.
+The third year of the fellowship training is generally dedicated to research.
 This research could take the form of basic science bench research or as intensive training in the conduct of clinical research.
 Senior fellows can become part of a disease oriented working group and develop a high level of expertise during this year in a particular area.
 Additional years of research training are available on an individual basis.

 - Be eligible for Pennsylvania medical license